moyni77/ansible-docker-ucp/README.md

 This playbook will install and configure ELK stack defined in the inventory.

+It is composed of the following sequential tasks:

+- Open port: Makes use of the firewalld command to open the required ports tcp/5000
+- Reload firewalld configuration: Reloads the firewall to apply the new rules
+- Copies configuration files from src: files/elk/* to elk virtual machine under root
+- Installing elk stack: install docker\-compose from github.com/docker/compose
+- Starts docker.service
+- Docker build from file elk-Dockerfile usning docker.elastic.co/logstash/logstash:5.4.2_hpe
+- Execute compose file: elk-docker-compose.yml
+- Run logspout as a service which will send all container logs to logstash elk host which are visible through http://(your-elk-host}:5000

+## playbooks/install\_cloudbees.yml

+This playbook will install and configure Cloudbees Team Edition CI/CD Jekins pipe line.

+- Cloudbees team edition software is pulled from docker hub
+- Container is spun up from cloudbees\-jenkins\-team image
+- exposing port 8080
+- Jenkins application starts and provides you with instance ID for licensing
+- Admin password will be displayed on start\-up or alternativley \/var\/jenkins\_home\/secrets/\initailAdminPasssword

 ## playbooks/install\_playwithdocker.yml

 This playbook will install and configure Play With Docker container defined in the inventory.

-"Added PWD info here"

-## playbooks/install\_cloudbees.yml

-This playbook will install and configure Cloudbees Team Edition CI/CD Jekins pipe line.

-"Added Cloudbees info here"
+- Play with docker or PWD will provide a deveveloper with a crash and burn environment to run up to 5 instances in docker swarm mode for a duration of 24hrs which will assist with knowledge take on and temp tested bed.

+#ADD tasks here#

 ## playbooks/config\_dummy\_vms\_for\_docker\_volumes\_backup.yml